johnseto/SolisAgileManager/README.md

 You'll also need to set some other config setting:

 * Max Charge Rate in Amps - set to the level that your battery can charge/discharge at.

 * Charge slots for full battery - which tells the app how many slots of charging will be needed to go from empty to full.
 This will depend on your battery size and charging rate.
+Eventually the app will calculate this based on historical charging data, but for now, it's a manual setting.

-* Low Battery Threshold - the percentage at which you'd like to eagerly charge if prices are a bit lower than average
+* `Battery Boost Threshold` - the percentage at which you'd like to boost charge if prices are a bit lower than average

 * The `Always charge below` rate.
 For example, if you set this to 10p/kWh, then _any_ slot lower than that price will always be set to charge, regardless of anything else.

+* `Battery %age for peak period`: this is an approximation of how much battery you need to get you through the peak period of 4pm-7pm.
+If you have a small battery and use a lot of power in the afternoon, you might want this to be 100% - so it'll charge too 100% before the peak time.

+  For me, we usually only use about 5-6kWh between 3pm and 7pm; our battery is 14kWh, so I have it set to 60%.
+  The idea of this setting is that you want enough power to get through the peak period, but it doesn't necessarily need to be fully-charged.

 * Simulate-only - if checked, the app will run and simulate what it _would have done_ without actually making any changes to the behaviour.